Skip to main content

 Target kindMatches when…Example

-Model aliasThe caller’s model field matches an alias you’ve defined in Model Routes.
+Model routeThe caller’s model field matches a route you’ve defined in Model Routes.
 Supports trailing * wildcard.claude-*

 Upstream modelThe resolved upstream model name (the string the gateway sends to the provider).gpt-4o